clemyan/safe-navigation-proxy/README.md

 Safe navigation proxies are, as you may have guessed, the basis of `safe-navigation-proxy`.
 As shown in the examples above, they allow access and other operations on nested properties of objects without throwing `TypeError`s for `undefined` or `null` intermediate values (a.k.a. safe navigation).

-A safe navigation proxy either

-- is a nil reference, denoted as `$N` or `$N{ref}`; or
-- contains a value.
-They are denoted `$V` or `$V{value}`.
+There are two kinds of safe navigation proxies.
+A valued proxy contains a value, and operations on them are, in some sense, forwarded to the contained value.
+They are denoted `$V{value}` or `$V` in this documentation.

-This section specifies the operations on and the behavior of safe navigation proxies.

-> _You may notice that nil is said to be a **reference** above.
-This is an abstract concept that operations on the nil reference can modify the object being referred to (a.k.a. the referent).
-This is necessary to implement assignment propagation (documented below).
-Since JavaScript does not have reference types, the operations on nil references cannot be specified to carry out operations not possible in userland code (e.g. reassigning variables).
-On the other hand, how the specified effects are achieved is implementation detail._

-The test suite in the `test` directory is also a pretty thorough specification of `safe-navigation-proxy`.
+On the other hand, a nil reference represents a non-existent value.
+Nil references are usually created by attempting to access a non-existent or `null` property via a valued proxy.
+They are denoted `$N{ref}` or `$N` in this documentation.

+Notice that they are called nil **references**.
+While JavaScript does not have abitrary references and aliases, there are limited cases where the effect can be achieved.
+Using those, a nil reference `$N{ref}` can change the value being referred to by `ref`.

+Some operations create "detached" nil references, denoted as `$N{{}}` -- a nil reference to an empty object literal.
+Operations on them cannot mutate any visible objects.

 ### Construction

 The default export of `safe-navigation-proxy` is a function that constructs a safe navigation proxy.
 This function is denoted as `$` below.
 But note that the revealing module (`dist/index.js`) and the UMD module (in revealing module mode) distributables assign this function to the global variable `safeNav` instead of `$` to prevent conflict with other libraries.

-`$(value)` returns a nil reference if `value` is nullish (by default, `undefined` and `null` are nullish), and a proxy containing that value otherwise.
+`$(value)` returns a detached nil if `value` is nullish (by default, `undefined` and `null` are nullish), and a valued proxy containing that value otherwise.

 That is

 - `$(value)` returns `$N{{}}` if `value` is nullish
 - `$(value)` returns `$V{value}` otherwise

-> _Here, we have a nil reference to an empty object literal.
-Since outside code cannot get a handle on that object, this is a shorthand to say operations on this nil reference will not modify any visible objects._

 ### Unwrapping

 To retrieve values from safe navigation proxies, they have an unwrap method keyed by the symbol `$.$`.
 By default, this method is also be keyed by the property name `$`.

-The unwrap method of a non-nil reference returns the contained value.
-The default implementation of the unwrap method of a nil reference returns the first argument it receives.
+The unwrap method of a valued proxy returns the contained value.
+By default, the unwrap method of a nil reference returns the first argument it receives.
 This allows one to pass a "default value" argument, which is returned if the proxy is nil and ignored otherwise.
 Note that the argument is `undefined` if none is explicitly passed.

 That is,